colbisaurusrex/graphql_course/README.md

     the "on Company" bit ensures type checking.

 * Mutations
-    - somewhat challengin in GraphQL
+    - somewhat challenging in GraphQL

-# json-server
+## json-server

 json-server automatically sets up relations behind the scenes.

-# Application: React with GraphQl
+## Second Application: React with GraphQl
 React Client ---> GraphQL Client ---> Express/GraphQL Server ---> Datastore

 ### GraphQL Client

-A GraphQL Client is a glue layer between React Client and Express/GraphQL Server.
-It's purpose is to communicate/interace with the Express/GraphQL Server and forward it on to the (in this case) React client.
+A GraphQL Client is a glue layer between a React Client and Express/GraphQL Server.
+Its purpose is to communicate/interface with the Express/GraphQL Server and forward it on to the (in this case) React client.
 You could build your client using another framework like Vue or Angular though.

 GraphQL Client & Express/GraphQL Server are very loosely coupled as the protocol that links them is framework agnostic

-Three big clients in user are Lokka, Apollo and Relay.
+Three big clients in use are Lokka, Apollo and Relay.
 These are browser, not backend technologies.
-Will be using Apollo for this project.
+We will be using Apollo for this project.

 Side note: V1 Relay is amazingly performant for mobile users with an unstable data connection.
 But it's very complex.
 Probably overkill for most applications.